 Data Breach Notification

-When a data breach occurs, GDPR requires organizations to inform supervisory authorities within 72 hours.
+When a data breach occurs, GDPR requires organizations to inform the supervisory authority within 72 hours.
 If there is a risk to the rights and freedoms of data subjects, the organization shall in addition communicate the personal data breach to the data subject without undue delay.

 Designation of a DPO (Data Protection Officer)